mcarosio80/adndtk/BACKLOG.md

 * Insert data into DEITY_SPHERE_OF_INFLUENCE
 * Insert data into DEITY_AVATAR
 * Split SQL data files for DB
+* Split python script to generate headers
+* Generate static headers with map data from SQL tables

 ## Planned changes